 SK: With 40% of the planet’s occupied land dedicated to producing food1, 1/3 of it shouldn’t be buried in landfills2.
 Wasting food wastes a lot: money, energy, water, chemicals, and the wildlife habitat used to grow it.
 When we eat what we grow, we slow the conversion of natural landscapes for food production, supply chains become more efficient, menus become more thoughtful, and communities become stronger.
 Solving the drivers of food loss & waste can lead us to a more resilient global food system, where we all share food at the same table.

 MFNW: Why is an event like Make Food Not Waste important to the community?

 SK: The drivers of food loss & waste can’t be solved by any one person or entity.
-Coordination within communities is important to bringing all of the necessary skills and perspectives to the table.
-Through collaboration, we all get closer to achieving our goals of preventing food waste and sustainably managing excess food
+Coordination within communities is important to bring all of the necessary skills and perspectives to the table.
+Through collaboration, we all get closer to achieving our goals of preventing food waste and sustainably managing excess food.

 MFNW: What do you hope to see as a result of this event?